Rock Island Tattoo artist covers up racist tattoos for free

 ROCK ISLAND, Illinois — A tattoo artist in Rock Island is using his skills to cover up hate speech tattoos, and he's doing it for free.
-But a change like this goes more than skin deep for one man who's set to get a confederate flag covered up on his arm.
+But a change like this goes more than skin deep for one man who's set to get a confederate flag-covered up on his arm.

 Transforming an outline into art takes time.

-"I want to make sure we can cover it completely, like it never happened," says Brandon.
+"I want to make sure we can cover it completely like it never happened," says Brandon.

 The person in the chair has agreed we can call him Tim.
 He doesn't want his name used, but he wants the change.